 As a college student I pursued my years long interest in painting eventually getting my Masters in Fine Arts emphasizing The Practice of Painting from UC Berkeley.
 To earn a living I then worked at the San Francisco Museum of Modern Art running the art school program in the Education Department.
 After 4 years at the museum I became a gallerist working as a sales director at 2 San Francisco galleries before owning my own gallery as co-owner of Ivory/Kimpton Gallery.

 Now after being away from actually making art for way too long, I’m finally able to return to the creative process.
 I chose to circle back to my roots using photography as my medium.

-My grandmother had her first one person painting exhibition at age 72 - this is my inspiration.
+My maternal grandmother had her first one person painting exhibition at age 72 - this is my inspiration.

 Exhibitions & Reviews:

 2018 Group show at Image Flow, Mill Valley, CA

 2018 Alternative Processes group show at Image Flow, Mill Valley, CA